-\Graphing calculators will be used extensively - the purchase of one is advised. \
+Graphing calculators will be used extensively - the purchase of one is advised.

-The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the workbook comes back in new condition without writing.
+This course uses a student workbook, available for purchase as consumable use or for use and return provided that the workbook comes back in pristine condition without writing.

 The Foundations of Mathematics 11 and 12 courses are intended for students heading into post-secondary studies in programs that do not require the study of theoretical calculus.
+This pathway is a Survey of Mathematics where students learn how mathematics describe and affect their world.
 Topics include: